NishanthKaparthi/User-Validation-Service/README.md

 # user-validation-service

+This service validates input parameters such as username, password, and IP address through various checks.
-This service verifies user input against several conditions.
-If the input meets these conditions, it returns a welcome message along with the user's city.
-Otherwise, it sends the corresponding error message.
+It returns with a welcome message along with the user's city based on the provided IP address using an external API URL.

 ## API Documentation